Kabrax96/Rayd_be/source/documentation/schema.md

 # Database Schema

-This documentation provides an overview of the database schema, including the tables and their respective columns, data types, and descriptions.
+This documentation provides an overview of the database schema, including the tables and their respective columns, data types, relationships and descriptions.

 ## User Table

+The User table represents individual users of the system.
+It stores information such as their unique identifier, driver status, associated car (through the foreign key id_car), email address, password, and phone number.

 Column | Data Type | Description
 --- | --- | ---
 id | INT | Unique identifier for a user